TheRobotStudio/SO-ARM100/README.md

 - [WOWROBO](https://shop.wowrobo.com/products/so-arm100-diy-kit-assembled-version) (They include **assembled** versions!)

-Additionnally you can find SO100 follower arm kit (without leader arm) on [Phospho](https://robots.phospho.ai).
+Additionally you can find SO100 follower arm kit (without leader arm) on [Phospho](https://robots.phospho.ai).
 It can be especially useful if you own a VR headset.

 ## Printing the Parts
 A variety of 3D printers are acceptable to print the parts necessary of the follower and leader arm.
 Follow the steps below to ensure a good print.